- What is Microcosms?

 In addition to accolades and the well-earned respect of your fellow writers, we may have actual prizes that we will give away for winning.
-In addition, an anthology (to benefit charity) is planned to include all of the winning stories.
+In addition, an anthology (to benefit charity) — to include all of the winning stories — may be .

 - What else do I get?

-In addition to other prizes, winners may be given the chance to promote their work on our site with free ad space, provided it falls with our guidelines (specifics TBD).
+Winners MAY also be given the chance to promote their work on our site with free ad space, provided it falls within our guidelines (specifics TBD).

 - How do I win?

-All entries must fall within the posted contest guidelines for the day. and that week’s judge will select a winner.
+All entries must fall within the posted contest guidelines for the day and the contest rules (see below).
+The contest judge will select a winner — the Judge’s Pick.

 Additional anthology entries may be offered at the discretion of the judge(s) and/or website admin.
 (Sometimes, there are just too many good stories!)